CLI

 • pwa: Progressive Web App support

-• electrobun: Lightweight desktop shell for web frontends
+• electrobun: Lightweight desktop shell for static web output (not compatible with --backend self)

 • starlight: Starlight documentation site